Buitrago del Lozoya: Belén Viviente

-Given the success from the initiative, in 1991, the Buitrago del Lozoya Living Belén Cultural Association (la Asociación Cultural Belén viviente de Buitrago del Lozoya) was founded.
-The number of actors joining the Belén Viviente increased to over 100.
-The Belén Viviente attracted over 10,000 visitors.
+Given the success of the initiative, in 1991, the Buitrago del Lozoya Living Belén Cultural Association (la Asociación Cultural Belén viviente de Buitrago del Lozoya) was founded.
+The number of actors joining the Belén Viviente increased to over 100 and over 10,000 visitors attended.

-In Currently, the el Belén Viviente in Buitrago del Lozoya (el Belén viviente de Buitrago del Lozoya) is one of the most important event in Spain, with 39 scenes spread across a 1,300-meter route with over 200 actors, 15 technicians and 35 security officiers joining the event.
-Acting as a cultural event, it has attracted over 25,000 visitors to Buitrago del Lozoya every year.
+The Belén Viviente in Buitrago del Lozoya is now one of the most important event in Spain, with 41 scenes spread across a 1,300-meter route with over 200 actors joining the event.
+Around 20,000 visitors come to Buitrago del Lozoya every year to see the event.

 Medieval Fair (Feria Medieval)

-Since 2001, the Medieval Fair is held in Buitrago del Lozoya on the first weekend of September every year.
+The Medieval Fair has been held every year since 2001 on the first weekend of September.
 Given the great feedback received since its first edition (attracting over 30,000 visitors every year), it has become one of the most important event in the Community of Madrid.

 During the three-day period, Buitrago travels back to the Middle Ages.
 The fair includes a large market with over 100 stalls in addition to numerous activities like theater, music, dance and parade.